camunda/camunda-docs/docs/self-managed/overview.md

 :::

-As an alternative to using Camunda Platform 8 through SaaS, you can host it yourself: we call this setup Camunda Platform 8 Self-Managed.
+As an alternative to using Camunda Platform 8 through SaaS, you can host it yourself.
+We call this setup Camunda Platform 8 Self-Managed.

 Building process automation solutions with Camunda Platform 8 Self-Managed is similar to working with Camunda Platform 8 SaaS.
 For more information on Camunda Platform 8 SaaS, check out [What is Camunda Platform 8?](../components/concepts/what-is-camunda-platform-8.md) If you are new to Camunda Platform 8, we recommend you start your journey with [Camunda Platform 8 SaaS-based guides](../../guides/).